cicyfan/cs-gy-6613-spring-2020/content/docs/lectures/drl-i/mdp/_index.md

 Notice that there is no $\max$ is this expression as we have no control on the successor state - that is something the environment controls.
 So all we can do is average.

-Now we can similarly attempt to create a recursion that will lead to the **Bellman optimality equation** that effectively solve the MDP, by going into the second step expanding the trees above.
+Now we can similarly attempt to create a _recursion_ that will lead to the **Bellman optimality equations** that effectively solve the MDP, by expanding the trees above.

 ![optimal-state-action-state-value-tree](images/optimal-state-action-state-value-tree.png#center)
-*Tree that represents the optimal state-value function after a one-step look ahead.*
+*Tree that represents the optimal state-value function after a two-step look ahead.*

 ![optimal-action-state-action-value-tree](images/optimal-action-state-action-value-tree.png#center)
-*Tree that represents the optimal action-value function after a one-step look ahead.*
+*Tree that represents the optimal action-value function after a two-step look ahead.*

+{{<hint danger>}}
 $$v_*(s) = \max_a \left( \mathcal R_s^a + \gamma \sum_{s^\prime \in \mathcal S} \mathcal{P}^a_{ss^\prime} v_*(s^\prime) \right)$$

 $$q_*(s,a) = \mathcal R_s^a + \gamma \sum_{s^\prime \in \mathcal S} \mathcal{P}^a_{ss^\prime} \max_{a^\prime} q_*(s^\prime,a^\prime)$$
+{{</hint>}}

 These equations due to the $\max$ operator are non-linear and can be solved to obtain the MDP solution aka $q_*(s,a)$ iteratively via a number of methods: policy iteration, value iteration, Q-learning, SARSA.
 We will see some of these methods in detail in later chapters.
 The key advantage in the Bellman optimality equations is efficiency:

-1. They _recursively decompose_ the value function into two subproblems: the optimal value function in the subproblem of the next step and the optimal value function in all subsequent steps of the trajectory.
+1. They _recursively decompose_ the problem into two subproblems: the subproblem of the next step and the optimal value function in all subsequent steps of the trajectory.
-2. They cache the optimal value functions to the sub-problems and by caching we can reuse them as needed.
+2. They cache the optimal value functions to the sub-problems and by doing so we can reuse them as needed.

 ## Relationship between MDP and Reinforcement Learning